 IP strategy development must include the way IP is handled throughout its various stages in order to ensure that the exclusivity and the uniqueness is maintained.
 In the continuum, it is also prudent to review the IP strategy in due course of time and conduct regular IP audits.

-Here is a short checklist in case outsourcing is about to become a reality for your business:
+Here is a short checklist in case app, web or software development outsourcing is about to become a reality for your business: